Polish belt-tightening risks squeezing growth

 Tax revenues are falling across the country as the economy slows, forcing Poland to cut the kind of spending which has played a crucial role in driving economic growth: state investments in projects such as new roads and public buildings.

-The 2012 budget deficit has yet to be announced, but Reuters calculations based on finance ministry data show central government revenue was about $2 billion (1 billion pounds) (1.2 billion pounds) lower than projected in the budget, about 0.4 percent of gross domestic product (GDP).
+The 2012 budget deficit has yet to be announced, but Reuters calculations based on finance ministry data show central government revenue was about $2 billion lower than projected in the budget, about 0.4 percent of gross domestic product (GDP).

 Such problems are mirrored at the local level.
 Out of Poland's roughly 3,000 municipalities, only 2 percent were running a budget surplus last year, data obtained by Reuters shows.
 Several of the biggest cities are at, or near their debt ceilings, so cannot borrow much more to make ends meet.